pkgxdev/pkgx/README.md

 ## How do I find available packages?

-Currently the best way is `open ~/.tea/tea.xyz/var/pantry`.
+We list all packages at [tea.xyz].
+Or `open ~/.tea/tea.xyz/var/pantry`.
 We agree this is not great UX.

 ## What are you doing to my computer?